July 27, 2010 at 5:41 pm

 Professional Glass Sandcarvings

-If you aren’t aware, I have been wanting to make this blog a place for people to show off their etching or sandcarving work so I have been allowing people to guest post here.
+If you aren’t aware, I have been wanting to make this blog a place for people to show off their etching or sandcarving type of work, so I have been allowing people to guest post here.
 That way it can inspire us all, establish an updated source of great work, and get free exposure to your business.

 • Glass is 21″ wide and 3/8″ thick.

-• Its a hand drawn and cut design.
+• It’s a hand drawn and hand cut design.

 • With a mix of multiple carving techniques as seen below.

 The detail and amount of work put into this is amazing.
-He has a whole site dedicated to etching and carving at Hunter Glass.
-Check out his other excellent carvings and if your looking for some art, give him a call.
+He has a whole site dedicated to this type of work at Hunter Glass.
+Check out his other excellent carvings.
+If you’re looking for some art, give him a call.
 You won’t be disappointed, just check out his work.

 Kyle, the usual “oooooh’s” and “ahh’s” just don’t qualify to describe the quality of your work.
 You’re destined for fame, to be sure.